Thank You for Making the 10th Annual Ride for Heroes Held on Saturday, August 17, 2019, a Tremendous Success!!

 People in uniform make huge sacrifices to protect and serve all of us.
-Now you can show your support for our veterans, active military personnel, law enforcement, firefighters, corrections personnel, and EMTs was tremendous!
-Every rider, volunteer, and every event supporter helped ensure the Uniformed Service Program (USP) and the brave men and women who struggle with duty-related mental health and addiction issues.
+The support shown on 8/17/19 for our veterans, active military personnel, law enforcement, firefighters, corrections personnel, and EMTs was tremendous!
+Every rider, volunteer, and every event supporter helped ensure the Uniformed Service Program (USP) is here for the brave men and women who struggle with duty-related mental health and addiction issues.

 - Registration begins at 9:00 am on the Brattleboro Retreat campus.